-The best bet when it comes to your child’s safety, security and comfort is to bring your own car seat along when you travel—whether it’s to use in your rental car or to keep your child secure (and contained) on a flight.
+When it comes to your child’s safety, security and comfort, it’s best to bring your own car seat wherever you travel—whether you plan to use it in your rental car or want to keep your child secure (and contained) on a flight.

 But when it comes to choosing the right car seat for travel, there are several factors to consider.

 Cup holders, hooks for trinkets and toys, and even play trays might be fun accessories for your everyday car seat back home.
 But the most important feature you should look for in a travel car seat is far more basic: ease of installation in every type of vehicle.

 “The best car seats are ones that you feel confident installing securely every time,” says Courtney Barry, Chicco‘sChild Safety Advocate.

 “If you’re using your car seat on the go, make sure you practice installation so you feel comfortable and confident securing your seat safely and accurately,” says Barry.
 “That way, you aren’t trying to figure out how to use it on the go.”

 Even in cars with lap belts only (hola, antique cars of Cuba!), car seats can be installed securely.
 “However, if you have a lap-only seat belt, you would not use a booster seat in that situation because a booster seat’s job is to help make the child fit into a lap and shoulder belt.”